gerardponsrecasens/KGE-initialization/README.md

-# Paper Title Here
+# On the Initialization of Knowledge Graph Embeddings in Dynamic Knowledge Graphs

-This repository contains the datasets and script for the paper **Paper Title here**.
+This repository contains the datasets and script for the paper **On the Initialization of Knowledge Graph Embeddings in Dynamic Knowledge Graphs**.
 Part of this repository has been built from  [LKGE: Lifelong Embedding Learning and Transfer for Growing Knowledge Graphs](https://github.com/nju-websoft/LKGE) and [incDE: Towards Continual Knowledge Graph Embedding via Incremental Distillation](https://github.com/seukgcode/IncDE) repositories, adding the different initialization methods to them.
 The script containing the initializations can be found in */src/model/initilization.py*.
 We will like to thank the respective authors for providing them.

 ![alt text](Pipeline.png)
 The scripts have been implemented in Python3, concretely Python version 3.9.7.
 The main requirements to run the scripts are: